 Whether court ordered, or by Agreement or Parenting Plan, supervised contacts may be planned and located in a parent's home or progress to a parent's home.
-This however remains subject to the FCS determining that contact in a home can be safely conducted and the completion of a Home Safety Assessment, which has concluded that a home can be a safe physical location for contact.
+This however remains subject to the FCS determining that contact in a home can be safely conducted, the completion of a Home Safety Assessment, which has concluded that a home can be a safe physical location for contact and the residential parent's opinion as to whether contact can progress to a home.